ajitagupta/frontend-engineering-lab/README.md

-A focused frontend engineering lab where I build a strong foundation in modern frontend development by implementing one core concept at a time — from scratch, by hand — and documenting what I learn along the way.
+A focused frontend engineering lab where I build a strong foundation in modern frontend development by implementing one core concept at a time — from scratch, by hand — and documenting the engineering decisions behind each implementation.

 Rather than chasing frontend frameworks or trends, this lab focuses on the fundamental engineering concepts behind modern user interfaces, including